sahib/timeq/README.md

 ### Why should I care about buckets?

-Most improtantly: Only the buckets are loaded that are actually used.
+Most importantly: Only buckets are loaded which are being in use.
-This let's the memory requirement of `timeq` be extremely small.
+This allows a very small footprint, especially if the push intput is already roughly sorted.

 There are also some other reasons: